Why I’m Taking the People Not PACs Pledge: Restoring Faith in Our Democracy

-That’s why I’m taking a pledge to only accept contributions from people — not PACs.
+That’s why on day one of my campaign, I took a pledge to only accept contributions from people — not PACs.
 If elected to Congress, I will co-sponsor The No PAC Act — legislation that will ban PAC contributions to members of Congress and the establishment of Leadership PACs.
 I will join the ‘No PAC Money’ Caucus and work to encourage my colleagues to adopt and support strong campaign finance reform measures.
 I will be refusing any contributions from federal lobbyists — I don’t believe there’s any room for influence-seeking money in our politics.

 This isn’t the best or only solution to getting big money out of politics — not by a long shot.